 Maximum contaminant level (MCL).
 The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 "MRDL": the highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 "MRDLG": the level of drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants lowest level that could be detected was 5 and the contaminants in that samp was not detected